What is Revenue in Economics Class 11 Notes

 What is Revenue in Economics

-The amount of money a producer gets in exchange for the sale proceeds is known as revenue.
+The amount of money that a producer gets in exchange for the sale proceeds is known as revenue.
 Revenue refers to the amount received by a firm from the sale of a given commodity in the market.
-For example, if a firm gets Rs.
-16,000 from selling 100 chairs, then Rs.
+For example, a firm gets Rs.
+16,000 from the sale of 100 chairs, then the amount of Rs.
 16,000 is known as revenue.

-Total Revenue (TR) refers to the total receipts from selling a given quantity of the commodity.
+Total Revenue (TR) refers to the total receipts from the sale of a given quantity of commodity.
 It is the total income of a firm.
-TR is obtained by multiplying the quantity of the commodity sold by the price of the commodity.
+TR is obtained by multiplying the quantity of the commodity sold with the price of the commodity.

 TR = Quantity (Q) × Price (P)

-For example, if a firm sells ten chairs at the price of Rs.
+For example, if a firm sells if a firm sells 10 chairs at the price of Rs.
 160 per chair, then the TR will be,

 TR = 10×160 = Rs.
 1600